Metalocalypse: Endorsements

 The song "Thunderhorse" is featured in the game Guitar Hero II by Harmonix and RedOctane as a bonus song.
 In early 2010, Adult Swim released a "Dethklok Fountain" for sale on their website for $40,000.
 In January 2010, "Laser Canon Deth Sentence" became a downloadable song for Guitar Hero 5.
 "Bloodlines" is on the main setlist in Guitar Hero: Warriors of Rock.

 Dethklok was featured in Soundgarden's video for "Black Rain", which Small directed.
 Dethklok's 2009 tour with Mastodon was sponsored by Brütal Legend and the song "Murmaider" was featured in the game.
 The song "The Cyborg Slayers" was featured in the soundtrack for the game Saints Row: The Third.

 There are guitar tablature books for all three Dethklok albums, which were released through Alfred Publishing.
 A bass tab anthology containing tablature from the first two albums was also released through Alfred Publishing.
 The production of these books has subsequently led to the removal of all Dethklok tabs from websites such as Ultimate Guitar.

 On August 17, 2012, a two-minute animated short aired on Adult Swim featuring Dethklok and Death from Darksiders II, in promotion of the game.

 On September 25, 2013, an animated short featuring Dethklok, entitled "'Tallica Parking Lot" (a reference to Heavy Metal Parking Lot), premiered at Fantastic Fest.

 On April 28, 2015, the Dethklok songs "Awaken", "Go into the Water" and "Thunderhorse" became available for download in the video game Rocksmith 2014 as part of the "Dethklok 3-Song Pack".
 Small appeared in an advert for the game in 2016 along with comedian Steve Agee playing the song "Go into the Water".
 Later, on April 3, 2018, the songs "Black Fire Upon Us", "Bloodlines" and "Murmaider" were added as part of the "Dethklok II" song pack.

 Touring history

 Dethklok does have a touring band, although there are no actual human counterparts to the characters on the show.
-The band consists of show co-creator, vocalist/guitarist Brendon Small, who writes and sings most of the music for the show, alongside drummer Gene Hoglan, bassist Bryan Beller, and second guitarist Mike Keneally.
+The band consists of show co-creator, vocalist/guitarist Brendon Small, who writes and sings most of the music for the show, alongside drummer Gene Hoglan, bassist Pete Griffin, and second guitarist Nili Brosh.